staabm/staabm.github.io/_posts/2022-08-12-phpstan-non-falsy-string.md

 can handle this cases better and no longer produces the mentioned false positive errors.

-For those interessted in the details can see the correspondig NodeScopeResolverTest, which shows us how a `non-falsy-string` intersects with other existing types and what to expect:
+For those interessted in the details can see the correspondig NodeScopeResolverTest, which shows us how a `non-falsy-string` intersects/interacts with other existing types and what to expect:
-__the first argument to `assertType` shows the type of the expression given as second argument__
+_the first argument to `assertType` shows the type of the expression given as second argument_

 ```php
 <?php